surajwate/Prediction-of-Poisonous-Mushrooms/docs/results.md

 ## Script base_rf

 - In this script, I have used RandomForestClassifier with the default parameters.
+- One-hot encoding is used for categorical features.

 ### Run 1: Baseline RandomForest